robert-z/code-snapshot/README.md

 # Code Snapshot

-Take beautiful screenshots of your code in VS Code.

 `Code Snapshot` is a VS Code extension that tries to make your life easier.
 When you are coding, you may want to take a photo of your work to share it in your social media or presentations. `Code Snapshot` is your tool!
-Open the extension, select the code that you want to share and take a photo 📸.
+Open the extension, select the code that you want to share and take beautiful screenshots of your code.

 ## Features
 - Save screenshots of your code